sdoxsee/sdoxsee.github.io/blog/_posts/2019-12-17-merry-microservices-part2-ui-gateway.md

 * `/logout` so that our form post will be received
 * `/private` so that when we redirect to `/private` that Spring Security can redirect it again for authentication at the Identity Provider
 * `/oauth2/authorization/login-client` because Spring Security's redirection to the Identity Provider first gets redirected here to make call the authorize endpoint for this particular client.
 In this case, `login-client`.
-* and finally, `/login/oauth2/code/login-client` because that is where the Identity Provider sends back the `code` during the OAuth2 authorization_code dance.
+* and finally, `/login/oauth2/code/login-client` because that is where the Identity Provider sends back the `code` during the OAuth 2.0 authorization_code dance.

 # Start keycloak
 Well, we've done a lot of configuration to talk to our Identity Provider so let's start it, Keycloak, up!